prl-mushr/mushr-website/content/tutorials/carpose.md

 ## Introduction

 ### Goal
-In the multi-agent system, car detection is one of the most important components to ensure all cars to communicate and run normally, as well as avoid collision.
-This tutorial will introduce you to produce bounding prisms to label cars based on mocap car pose data.
+In a multi-agent system, car detection is one of the fundamental processes that must take place in order for cars to make decisions from their oberservations.
+This applies to collision avoidance & navigation, as well as any other form of cooperative task.
+This tutorial will introduce you to produce bounding prisms to label cars based on mocap car pose data, and training a model from your newly labeled data.

 ### Requirements
 - Complete the [quickstart tutorial](https://mushr.io/tutorials/quickstart/)